pMeshToolkit/quickstart/README.md

 Note: To provide web services this App runs in the foreground and does not idle which will reduce battery life therefore we recommend that it is run using external power.

+Version 1.5 adds a number of new features:

+The script can now scheduled to run approximately every minute.

+A preference has been added to enable this.

+Also when the setting is enabled the script is run after Mesh Toolkit has connected to the goTenna.

+To enable you to identify what event has called the script - the message is set to “startup_event” or “timer_event”.

+This release now stores messages and devices in a sqlite3 database which can be accessed as JSON from your script or a web request (“/script?sql=“).

+For example if you wished to get all devices which have not connected to Mesh Toolkit in the last five minutes the sql would be:

+` select * from gtdevices where timestamp < datetime(current_timestamp,'-5 minutes'); `

+A setting has been added to disable this logging (messages and devices are stored for 48 hours).

 # Usage notes

 NOTE: This application is designed to work with goTenna off-grid messaging devices (https://gotenna.com).